spectrocloud/librarium/docs/docs-content/vertex/system-management/registry-override.md

 ## Validate

-1. Open a terminal session with a network access to the PCG cluster.
+1. Open a terminal session with a network access to the VeteX cluster.

-2. Configure kubectl to use the kubeconfig file for the PCG cluster.
-Refer to the [Access Cluster with CLI](../../cluster-management/palette-webctl.md) for guidance on configuring kubectl.
+2. Configure kubectl to use the kubeconfig file for the VerteX cluster.
+Refer to the [Access Cluster with CLI](../../clusters/cluster-management/palette-webctl.md) for guidance on configuring kubectl.

 3. Issue the following command to verify that the secret containing the image registry configuration is created.